7 Great National Park Destinations for Spring Break

 In Arches National Park, most hikes are short but packed with jaw-dropping scenery.
 Double Arch, Sand Dune Arch, and the Windows Section are all easy wins for families.
 If your crew can handle a longer 3-mile trek, the Delicate Arch hike is worth every step, especially at sunset.

 Canyonlands offers a totally different vibe.
-The overlooks at Island in the Sky are breathtaking, and kids love spotting the Colorado River winding far below.
-When you’re ready to mix things up, Moab has tons of family-friendly activities, from off-road jeep tours, rafting, biking, and even dinosaur museums.
+The overlooks at Island in the Sky are breathtaking, and you can see the Colorado River winding far below.
+When you’re ready to mix things up, Moab has tons of family-friendly activities, from off-road jeep tours, rafting, biking, and even a dinosaur museum.

 3. Joshua Tree National Park and San Diego, California